 The basic entitlement available to each eligible Veteran is $36,000.
 Lenders will generally loan up to four times a Veteran’s available entitlement without a down payment, provided the Veteran is income and credit qualified and the property appraises for the asking price.
 See Loan Limits for more information about the limits in your county.

 Generally, all Veterans using the VA Home Loan Guaranty benefit must pay a funding fee.
-The VA Loan Rates are effected.
+The VA Loan Rates are affected.
 This reduces the loan’s cost to taxpayers considering that a VA loan requires no down payment and has no monthly mortgage insurance.
-The funding fee is a percentage of the loan amount which varies based on the type of loan and your military category, if you are a first-time or subsequent loan user, and whether you make a down payment using your low va loan rates.
+The funding fee is a percentage of the loan amount which varies based on the type of loan and your military category if you are a first-time or subsequent loan user.
+VA loan rates change from year to year and it’s best to check with us to see your current va loan rates on 15 yr and 30 year VA mortgages.
 You have the option to finance the VA funding fee or pay it in cash, but the funding fee must be paid at closing time.
 You do not have to pay the fee if you are a:

-The funding fee for second time users who do not make a down payment is slightly higher.
-Also, National Guard and Reserve Veterans pay a slightly higher funding fee percentage.
+The funding fee for second-time users who do not make a down payment is slightly higher.
+Also, the National Guard and Reserve Veterans pay a slightly higher funding fee percentage.

-Contact a Security America Mortgage VA Loan Specialists today by filling out the simple form on this page we will make sure the va loan rates are the lowest.
+Contact a Security America Mortgage VA Loan Specialists today by filling out the simple form so that we can confirm your VA Loan rates.